 Get up early for the sunrise over the ‘Painted Desert’ and hit the road before it gets too hot.

-26 minutes north out of town, and just 9km from the highway you’ll find the bizarre mesas at the Breakaways Conservation Park, which look like lunar hills that have broken away from the rest of the range.
+Just 26 minutes north out of town and 9km from the highway, you’ll find the bizarre mesas at the Breakaways Conservation Park, which look like lunar hills that have broken away from the rest of the range.
 They have an ever better name in the local Aboriginal Antakarinya language: ‘Umoona’.
 It’s the name of a tree in the area that represents long life.

 The earth will look redder as you approach Central Australia and the NT border.
-About 90 minutes before you cross into the Territory stop for food, fuel and supplies at Marla Travellers’ Rest, which includes a large roadhouse with 24/7 dining, motel rooms, camping sites, a supermarket and a pool.
-If you’re feeling weary you can ask if there are any rooms available, then go for a refreshing swim.
+About 90 minutes before you cross into the Territory, stop for food, fuel and supplies at Marla Travellers’ Rest, which includes a large roadhouse with 24/7 dining, motel rooms, camping sites, a supermarket and a pool.
+If you’re feeling weary, you can ask if there are any rooms available and go for a refreshing swim.

 You won’t miss the border crossing from SA to NT because there’s a huge stone sign on the Stuart Highway to tell you.
 On the SA side it has a picture of Sturt Desert Peas, and on the NT side it has a brolga flying towards the sunset.
 May as well get pics of yourself wedged into the rock on both sides.

-21km over the NT border (and almost in the physical centre of our island) is a tiny town that gets its identity and name from the Pitjantjatjara people, who called the chunky granite ridge nearby ‘Kulgera’.
+About 20km north of the NT border (and almost in the physical centre of our island), is a tiny town that gets its identity and name from the Pitjantjatjara people, who called the chunky granite ridge nearby ‘Kulgera’.
 Sleep and eat at Kulgera Roadhouse Hotel, which has a range of accommodation from backpacker dorms to campsites, cabins and hotel rooms, plus a proper country pub.